jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-home-assistant.md

 ENABLE_SELF_UPDATE=1
 DISABLE_HDMI=0
 BOOT_ORDER=0xf41

-# halt the rpi
-sudo shutdown -h now
 ```

+At this points, because of the line `BOOT_ORDER=0xf41` in the bootloader configuration file,
-At this points, you could boot from the USB, assuming you didn't have the SD-Card installed on the RPi
+you could boot from the USB.
+This assuming you didn't have bootable SD-Card installed on the RPi
-and you had an operating system to on the M.2 SSD.
+and you have installed an operating system to on the M.2 SSD.
-To accomplish this,
-in the next step we'll copy the Raspberry Pi OS to the the SD Card
-and then it will be installed on the M.2 SATA SSD
+Prpearing the M.2 SSD comes next.
-so we can physically remove the SD-Card.

 Sources: